mayaanorman/mayaanorman.github.io/_pages/home.md

 ---
 **About:**
 - I am a fourth year PhD student in [Sustainable Development](https://www.sipa.columbia.edu/academics/programs/phd-sustainable-development) at Columbia University.
-- I research how public institutions in the U.S. shape/are shaped by natural resource use and the environment.
+- I research how U.S. public institutions shape/are shaped by natural resource use and the environment.
 - Previously, I worked as a research assistant at the [Climate Impact Lab](https://impactlab.org/).
 - I hold a BA from Bowdoin College in Economics.